gaurav-patil-git/02_Credit_Risk_Prediction_Model/README.md

 | Model Fine Tuning    | Optuna                              |
 | UI Frontend          | Streamlit                           |

-## Jira (Kandan Board)
-To manage the project activities and transform ML Lifecycle into a smooth kanban board workflow, we utilized Jira by Atlassian.

 ## Data Collection
 1. Customer Data was collected from **Internal CRM Team**
 2. Load Data was collected from **Loan Operations Team**